x2analytics/github-sonarcloud-code-review-1/README.md

 - cd into container_content, this folder contains required files and config to build up a docker image

-- copy `config.py.example` to `config.py` and **modify** the file to include your credentials.
+- copy contents in `config.py.example` to a newly created `config.py` and **modify** the file to include your credentials.
 Refer to the steps below for accessing those credentials.

 - Go onto https://sonarcloud.io/ and login with your GitHub account.
 After logging in, click the "Account" icon on the top right, go to "My Account", select "Security" at the top, and generate a new token.
 You can give this token any name.
 Copy this token and input the token into `config.py` where it says "SONARCLOUD_API_KEY".
     Note it must be of the form `SONARCLOUD_API_KEY` = "<the key>"